cleancode-katas/cleancode-kata-testablehtml/finish/cleancode-kata-testablehtml/README.md

 - Select teardown word in the string and use Extract Variable, replace all 2 occurences
 - name the variable mode

+Activity

+- select the three lines which are duplicate
+- Extract method
+- name WikiPage variable just page
+- Replace all occurrences when asked